 Before you install an uncoupling membrane on a concrete subfloor, you must patch cracks and take steps to prevent the cracks from spreading.
 The mortar layer you apply to anchor the membrane fills low spots, but it can't remedy high spots, so you have to chisel or grind these down.
 You should also clean the concrete with a solution of trisodium phosphate (TSP) and water, which removes oils and etches the surface, improving mortar adhesion.

-To install the membrane, you apply a coat of thinset mortar using a trowel to create a flat, smooth surface.
+To install the membrane, you apply a coat of thinset mortar using a notched trowel.
 While the thinset is fresh, you unroll the membrane onto the floor fabric-side down using a grouting float to tamp it down and butting sheets together at the seams without overlapping them.
-There's usually no need to tape the seams unless you need a very high degree of moisture protection, such as you would on a pad below grade or outdoors.
+There's usually no need to tape the seams unless you need a very high degree of moisture protection, such as you would need on a slab below grade or outdoors.

 You use the same method to install an uncoupling membrane on a surface other than concrete, such as plywood or oriented strandboard (OSB).
 Because the membrane provides no rigidity, you may have to take extra steps to solidify the wood substrate, such as driving extra screws to hold it more securely to the joists.